 Genital warts can be invisible

 In many cases, HPV is a ‘subclinical’ infection.
 This means that you may be carrying HPV on your skin, even though you do not have any visible warts.
-Subclinical HPV infection is common in both women and men, but is detected more often in women, as the HPV may cause cell changes on the cervix detected by a Pap test.
+Subclinical HPV infection is common in both women and men, but is detected more often in women through a cervical screening test.

 Risk factors for genital warts